 Italy Health Care and Vaccinations

-Tap water is generally safe to drink.
+Tap water is generally safe to drink except for some rural areas.
 The inscription 'Acqua Non Potabile' means water is not drinkable.
 Milk is generally pasteurised and dairy products are safe for consumption.
 Local meat, poultry, seafood, fruit, vegetables and dairy products are considered safe to eat.

-The World Health Organisation (WHO) also recommends vaccinations for measles, mumps, rubella, polio and hepatitis B.
+The World Health Organisation (WHO) recommends vaccinations for measles, mumps, rubella, polio, pertussis, pneumococci and hepatitis B.